HUGG/TC1D/docs/source/usage.rst

 Erosion models
 ~~~~~~~~~~~~~~

-Details about the erosion models are in the erosion models documentation.
+Details about the erosion models are in the :doc:`erosion-models` documentation.